Nexedi/jio/docs/sphinx/source/available_storages.rst

 -----------------------

-A revision based handler is a storage which is able to do some document versionning using simple storages listed above.
+A revision based handler is a storage which is able to do some document versioning using simple storages listed above.

 On JIO command parameter, ``_id`` is still used to identify a document, but another id ``_rev`` must be defined to use a specific revision of this document.